VNTNRTM

 Choosing wine based on looks

 Picture this: you arrive at a wine store and as you browse the shelves, you realise you’ve never heard of any of the producers, nor are you familiar with the regions, and you can’t quite figure out which grape varieties are in the bottles.
-And then in a final act of degradation, the person at the wine shop is communicating with you in a language that may as well be a dialect only spoken in South-West Mauritius: high minerality, low tannin, botrytis something.
+And then in a final act of degradation, the person at the wine shop is communicating with you in a language that may as well be an unfamiliar dialect of an sparsley spoken language: high minerality, low tannin, botrytis something.
 How do you choose a wine?

 When we’re unable to figure what a wine would taste like from the information on a label, we often unconsciously (or consciously) rely on branding to attach value and create understanding.
 Psychologists call this phenomenon 'heuristics'; mental shortcuts that allow us to make decisions quicker and with less effort.
 With wine, this could be a number of shortcuts, and often come from the label: the typeface, the illustration, the name of the cuveé.
 We may turn our attention to the bottle itself, too, making judgements on whether it's got a cork, is under screw cap, or a crown seal.
 Or our feelings could change when we feel the weight of the glass, the shape of the bottle, the quality of the wax.
 These branding cues influence our perceptions, and ultimately, our experience of the wine.